panzerdp/dmitripavlutin.com/content/posts/080-arrow-vs-regular-functions/index.md

 ## 6. Summary

-Both regular and arrow functions have their good place in JavaScript.

-Knowing well the differences between the two will help you make better decisions when it's right to use a specific type of function.
+Knowing well the differences between regular and arrow function helps make better decisions when it's right to use a specific type of function.

+`this` value inside a regular function is dynamic and depends on the invocation.
+On the opposite, inside the arrow function `this` is bound lexically and equals to `this` of the outer function.

+`arguments` object inside the regular functions contains the list of arguments.
+The arrow function, on the opposite, doesn't define `arguments` (but you can easily access the arrow function arguments using rest parameters `...args`).

+If the arrow function has only once expression, then it is returned implicitly, even without using the `return` keyword.

+Last but not least, you can define methods using the arrow function syntax inside classes.
+Fat arrow methods bind tightly `this` value to the class instance.
+No matter how the fat arrow method is invoked later, `this` always equals to the class instance, which is very useful when the methods are used as callbacks.

 *What other differences between arrow and regular functions do you know?*